Camo overshirt, selvedge shirt and bamboo jeans: 3 new designs unearthed from Japan

 How does it work?

-Do you see this slight grid that appears on the fabric?
+See that slight grid pattern appearing on the fabric?
 Subtle, isn't it?

 To obtain it, the 70 artisans of the discreet Maruwa house worked different thicknesses of thread on their selvedge looms.

-This is what gives this attractive grain and texture, characteristic of beautiful selvedge materials. ( Borali braided bracelet, Vintage Ethnic silver bracelet).
+This is what gives this grain and this attractive texture, characteristic of beautiful selvedge materials. ( Borali braided bracelet, Vintage Ethnic silver bracelet).

 Not to mention the patina, typical of indigo-dyed materials, which we always look forward to seeing gradually appear over time...